13 Easy Steps to Improve Your Flower Garden Soil

 What Is the Best Soil for Flower Gardens?

-Good soil is so much more than dirt.
-It’s a living ecosystem filled with nutrients, organic matter, beneficial microbes, air pockets, and the right balance of moisture.
+Good soil is more than just dirt.
+It’s a living ecosystem: full of nutrients, organic matter, beneficial microbes, air pockets, and the right balance of moisture.

 Why Soil pH Matters

-Most flowering plants grow best in slightly acidic to neutral soil, usually between 6.0 and 7.0 pH.
+Most flowering plants grow best in slightly acidic to neutral soil, with a pH between 6.0 and 7.0.

 How to Tell if Your Soil Needs Improvement